Europe (band): Bag of Bones and War of Kings (2011–2016)

-Walk the Earth (since 2017)
+Walk the Earth and Come This Madness (2017–present)

 In mid-2017, Europe announced their eleventh studio album, titled Walk the Earth.
 The album was released on 20 October via CD with bonus DVD and digital download.

 In 2023 they announced their 40th anniversary tour titled Time Capsule, with dates in Europe across eight countries.
 The tour started on 30 September 2023 in Lausanne, Switzerland, and ended on 26 October 2023 in London, England.

+On 28 April 2026, the band announced their twelfth studio album, Come This Madness, which was released on 25 September.
+They also released the lead single from the album, "One on One".

 Musical style and influences

 Europe's music has been described as arena rock, hard rock, glam metal, blues rock and heavy metal.
 The band is mainly influenced by Whitesnake, Deep Purple, Rainbow, Led Zeppelin, Thin Lizzy, UFO and Michael Schenker Group.